nielsvanhooy/py-cursus-work/python-beginner/05-string-and-variables-en.md

 SyntaxError: unterminated string literal (detected at line 1)
 ```

-SyntaxError: Unterminated string literal it says. ok thats nice. but what does it mean?
+SyntaxError: Unterminated string literal, it says. ok thats nice. but what does it mean?

 <details>
     <summary>Click to reveal more</summary>